Benah0987/Benah0987/README.md

 ### Hi there
-Hi there! 👋 I'm Benayah Wanyoike, a passionate Software Engineer and ICT consultant with a love for adventures and travel, book reading and sports.
+Hi there! 👋 I'm Benayah Wanyoike, a Software Engineer and ICT consultant with a love for adventures and travel, book reading and sports.
 Welcome to my GitHub!

 ##About Me